OMMRI Chair and Volunteer Education and Outreach Officer

 OMMRI Secretary, Volunteer Field Research Officer and Volunteer Funding Officer

 Imogen’s interest in biodiversity conservation was initially sparked when working for Hampshire and Isle of Wight Wildlife Trust.
 Following a move to Orkney, her love of the outdoors and interest in the marine environment developed with a specific focus on marine mammals.
 Imogen is already involved with several marine organisations in a volunteer capacity: British Divers Marine Life Rescue (BDMLR), ScotGov’s Scottish Marine Animal Strandings Scheme (SMASS), Sea Shepherd UK (Regional Coordinator) and MARINElife (Trustee).
 As well as activities within the UK, Imogen has also participated in research at the Instituto Venezolano de Investigaciones Cientificas in Venezuela.
 As well as an opportunity to practice data collection skills in a much warmer climate, it was also a chance to gain additional experience in cetacean photo ID skills and catalogue creation.
 Imogen has spent most of her career working in the third sector, primarily in project management and leadership roles.
-She is also a Trustee of THAW Orkney and the volunteer editor of the Orkney Bird Report.
+She is also a Trustee of THAW Orkney.

 Having previously attended university (twice!) many moons ago, Imogen is currently studying at university again to obtain a degree in Marine Science.